jordanculver/Flight-Finder-Web-Demo/README.md

 ---
 ## How do I run this App? <a name="running_this_app"></a>
 With ease of course!
-Before running this app, make sure you've set everything up with the [Flight-Engine](https://github.com/AmericanAirlines/Flight-Engine) and its running on your computer.
+Before running this app, make sure you've set everything up with the [Flight-Engine](https://github.com/AmericanAirlines/Flight-Engine) and its running on your computer on port 3030.
 Below are a few ways you can get started:

 - Open the [index.html](index.html) in your favorite browser like Google Chrome, Mozilla Firefox, or if you're really desperate, Safari or Internet Explorer.
 Prepare to be amazed!
 Because that's all you have to do.